- Common Problems

 - Helping Others

-Here are four typical case studies that illustrate the problems that we often face:
+Here are four fictional but typical case studies that can be used to illustrate the problems that we often face in practice:

 Doctors and other health professional experience troubles just as their patients do: workplace stress, relationship and family problems, financial worries and the rest.

 In addition, doctors are responsible for the care and well-being of their patients and for avoiding errors, which means that they experience considerable stress in this regard.

 As a highly regulated profession, many organisations and the community are interested in doctors’ performance and competence.
 It can be difficult to know whether the difficulties that a doctor may face have become a matter for broader concern.
 It is important to understand the requirements for mandatory reporting and when I should refer a colleague who may not be practising safely.

 Work stress can arise from many sources, but the most commonly reported ones from DHAS data are:

 Expectations about doctors overlook that like anyone, doctors can make mistakes.
 Not all mistakes hurt anyone, but even the thought of a “near miss” can shake one’s confidence.
 If a patient has been affected, the best advice we can give you is to contact your medical defence organisation, not only to make the required notification, but to seek their advice about how best to address the situation1.

 It is natural to feel the need to protect yourself.